The Legend of Sigurd and Gudrún: Upphaf

-After the creation of the Nine Worlds by the Aesir, the walls of Asgard are besieged by an army of jötunns and trolls.
-Wielding the hammer Mjöllnir, Thor drives these "foes immortal" back to Jotunheim.
-A female seer prophesies the apocalyptic battle of Ragnarök and of how Odin shall be slain by the wolf Fenrir and Thor by the Midgard serpent.
-But if on the day of battle a mortal warrior, a slayer of serpents and descendant of Odin, fights alongside the gods, the forces of evil shall be defeated and the world shall be reborn.
-In response, Odin scatters his seed among mortals in hopes of birthing "the world's chosen".
-Although many great heroes soon join him in Valhalla, the serpent slayer's coming continues to be awaited.
+Asgard is besieged by jötunns and trolls.
+Wielding the hammer Mjöllnir, Thor repels the enemies.
+A seeress prophesies Ragnarök, where Odin will be slain by the wolf Fenrir and Thor by the Midgard serpent, unless a mortal descendant of Odin, a serpent-slayer, fights alongside the gods.
+In vain, Odin scatters his seed among mortals.

 Andvari's gold

-Ages later, Odin, Loki, and Hoenir arrive at the cave of the dwarf Andvari.
-There, they encountered the demon Hreidmar's son Ótr and, thinking him to be merely a fishing otter, Loki slays him with a stone, removes his pelt, and steals his catch of salmon.
-Enraged, Hreidmar and his other sons, Fafnir and Regin, bind the three gods in unbreakable chains and demand that Otr's pelt be covered with gold as weregild for his death.
-Seeking to pay the ransom, Loki seeks out Andvari and extorts the gold ransom.
-Although Andvari attempts to conceal a golden ring, Loki seizes it as well.
-Enraged, Andvari vows that both the ring and the gold will be the death of all who possess them.
+Odin, Loki, and Hoenir arrive at the dwarf Andvari's cave.
+Meeting the demon Hreidmar's son Ótr whom they mistake for an otter, Loki kills and skins him, and steals his salmon.
+Enraged, Hreidmar and his sons, Fafnir and Regin, bind the three gods in unbreakable chains and demand that Otr's pelt be covered with gold in compensation.
+Loki seeks out Andvari and extorts the gold ransom.
+Andvari attempts to conceal a golden ring, but Loki seizes it as well.
+Enraged, Andvari vows that the ring and the gold will be the death of all who possess them.
 Loki delivers the gold to Hreidmar and his sons.
-Although Loki gloatingly informs them of the curse, Hreidmar is unimpressed and boasts of the fortune he now possesses.